Stainless Steel Ball Valves

 BENEFITS OF USING A STAINLESS STEEL BALL VALVE?

 - The stainless steel ball valves are compact valves, require no lubrication and give tight sealing with low torque.

 - A full-bore (full port) valve will provide virtually no obstruction to flow and as result pressure drop is negligible.

-- For Full Port the valve hole actually matches the pipe it’s connected to.
+- The valve hole actually matches the size of the pipe it is connected to.